Microbiology/Microbiology.github.io/index.md

 # Welcome to Prophage

-Welcome to the **Prophage** blog.
+Welcome to the **Prophage** blog 2.0!
+This is version 2.0 because it is a new location and structure of the original Prophage blog that started back in 2013.
+The old blog was very successful, with well over 100,000 views, but it was time to update the site.

 This blog is written and maintained by Dr. Geoffrey Hannigan.
-Check out the latest posts below, or read more about Dr. Hannigan in the "about the author" section.
+Check out the latest blog entries below, navigate the site using the menu above, and check out the [original Prophage here](http://prophage.blogspot.com).
+Read more about Dr. Hannigan in the "about the author" section.

 # Latest Posts